crowdsecurity/cs-magento-bouncer/doc/USER_GUIDE.md

 In this mode, every browser access to a php script will be bounced.

+To enable the `auto prepend file` mode, you have to:

+- copy the `crowdsec-prepend.php` file in your Magento 2 `app/etc` folder
-To enable the `auto prepend file` mode, you have to configure your server by adding an `auto_prepend_file` directive for your php setup.
-This can be done in different ways:
+- configure your server by adding an `auto_prepend_file` directive for your php setup.

+**N.B:** Beware that you have to copy the file before modifying your PHP configuration,or you will get a PHP fatal error.

+Adding an `auto_prepend_file` directive can be done in different ways:

 #### PHP

 You should add this line to a `.ini` file :

-    auto_prepend_file = /magento2-root-directory/vendor/crowdsec/magento2-module-bouncer/prepend.php
+    auto_prepend_file = /magento2-root-directory/app/etc/crowdsec-prepend.php

 #### Nginx